 Non-Credit Continuing Education courses at TCC are offered to support life-long learning and complement business and industry needs.
-The training opportunities through Continuing Education are developed in cooperation with business and industry partners for their specific needs to improve talent.
+The training opportunities through Continuing Education are developed in cooperation with business and industry partners for their specific needs to improve or attract talent.

 Customized Training - TCC can customize training for your business or industry.
-We can help you assess your area of need and design a program to help take your business to the next level.
+We can help you assess your area of need and design a training program that helps take your business to the next level.
 Call 918-595-7976 for more information.